These are the ones who were not defiled with women, for they are virgins. These are the ones who follow the Lamb wherever he goes. (Revelation 14:4)

 Jesus made it plain what is required of those who desire to follow him.
 He said, If anyone desires to come after me, let him deny himself, and take up his cross, and follow me.
 (Matthew 16:24) And he who does not take his cross and follow after me is not worthy of Me.
 (Matthew 10:38) The requirement of a follower is to take up his cross.
 What does it mean to take up your cross?
 The answer is most likely found as we explore what the cross meant in the life and death of Jesus.

 I believe one meaning of the cross in the life of Jesus was the total abandonment of self to the obedience of the Father’s will.
-Jesus’ life was centered in the Father’s will.
-He always did what he saw the Father doing.
-He always said what he heard from the Father.
+Jesus’ life was centered in the Father’s will (John 5:30).
+He always did what he saw the Father doing (John 5:19).
+He always said what he heard from the Father (John 14:24).
 His teaching focused on the heart of the Father.
-Jesus came to show the world what the Father is like, and he did it all the way to the cross where he was obedient to death.
+Jesus came to show the world what the Father is like (Hebrews 1:3), and he did it all the way to the cross where he was obedient to death (Philippians 2:8).
 His love for the Father compelled him to be obedient.
-That love became the perfect sacrifice for sin.
-However, the most important work that Jesus accomplished on the cross was that he brought us to God, without which worship would not be possible (1 Peter 3:18).
+The work that Jesus accomplished on the cross brought us to God, without which worship would not be possible (1 Peter 3:18).

 Jesus not only endured the cross out of love for the Father, he also took the sins of the world upon himself.
-The shedding of his blood was the sacrifice for sin.
+The shedding of his blood was the perfect sacrifice for sin.
 The cross meant death for sin and death to sin.
 Isaiah wrote, But he was wounded for our transgressions, he was bruised for our iniquities; the chastisement for our peace was upon him, and by his stripes we are healed.
-(Isaiah 53:5)
+(Isaiah 53:5) Not only did Jesus take our sins upon himself, he imputed the righteousness of God to us (2 Corinthians 521).
+Only those who have been imputed with the righteousness of God are pure enough to enter into the place of worship.

 Paul wrote to the Galatians, But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.
 (Galatians 6:14) Those who would follow the Lamb have died to the passing pleasures of sin.
 They are not enslaved to the world’s system.
 They have been nailed to the cross with Jesus where, …knowing this, that our old man was crucified with him, that the body of sin might be done away with, that we should no longer be slaves of sin.
 (Romans 6:6) And those who are Christ’s have crucified the flesh with its passions and desires.
 (Galatians 5:24) The lamb followers have this testimony, I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life that I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
 (Galatians 2:20)